microsoft/powerbi-powershell/src/Modules/Reports/Commands.Reports/help/Copy-PowerBIReport.md

 ```

 ## DESCRIPTION
-Creates a copy of the specified report in the same workspace or in a different workspace and rebinds the report to a referenced dataset in the target workspace.
+Creates a copy of the specified Power BI report in the same Power BI workspace or in a different workspace and rebinds the report to a referenced dataset in the target workspace.

 ## EXAMPLES